jason89521/github-repo-search/README.md

 ## Improvements

 - [x] click outside of th dialog will close the modal
+- [x] do not use redux to handle modal
 - [ ] convert redux to context and swr